 Where to stay

-St Francis has a delightfully weird city park where you can park your trailer for free!
+St Francis has a delightfully weird city park next to the little city airport where you can park your trailer for free!
 Roadside Park has sites with power for $35, or boondock and pay nothing.
 There are bathrooms and a dump station (and a tornado shelter, except it was padlocked–do they come unlock it if there’s a tornado in the area?) and it was a peaceful and pretty and kind of oddball place to spend a night.

 What to do

 Arikaree Breaks is a random beautiful canyon winding through privately-owned farmland.
 You can’t hike it, but there’s a lovely scenic drive looping around it.
 Even though we’ve been spending so much time in the car with this mad rush across the country, we had a ball.
 What a surprise the Breaks were.

 Nearby is Three Corners, where Nebraska, Kansas, and Colorado meet.
 I’m a sucker for those types of tourist attractions, but we just couldn’t stay in the car any longer, and the monument itself looks like it’s not terribly interesting.

 There’s really only one place to eat in St Francis, Fresh Seven Coffee, and they close at 6 on weekdays so we didn’t make it for dinner.
 We did have breakfast there, though, and it was stellar.
 Delicious coffee!
 Oatmeal with fruit and nuts!
 Avocado toast with smoked salmon!
 A super cool atmosphere buzzing with locals catching up before work!
 Fresh Seven would be a winner in any city; St Francis is lucky to have such a place.